October 30, 2024

 All cryptocurrency exchanges can be divided into centralized and decentralized ones.
 Centralized exchanges store users' virtual assets centrally and administer the cryptocurrency trading process on their platforms.
 Decentralized exchanges are those based on a smart contract that does not provide for centralized storage of cryptocurrencies but instead independently changes one cryptocurrency to another under the rules laid down in the smart contract and following the trading orders that users create.

 In most countries, the operation of centralized exchanges requires obtaining special licenses or authorizations.
-Such licenses can be divided into two categories; general fintech and special cryptocurrency licenses.
+Such licenses can be divided into two categories: general fintech and special cryptocurrency licenses.
 General fintech licenses include:

 • the Money Transmitter License in the United States